JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 **Task:**

 Write functions that:
-1. Find a car's position (index) in a checkpoint list
+1. Find a car's position in a checkpoint list
-2. Use those positions to determine if one car overtook another between the two checkpoints
+2. Determine if one car overtook another

-A car has "overtaken" if it was behind before but is ahead after.

 ## Commit and Push Your Work